Irish mythology

 Irish mythology is the body of myths indigenous to the island of Ireland.
 It was originally passed down orally in the prehistoric era.
-In the early medieval era, myths were written down by Christian scribes, who Christianized them to some extent.
+In the early medieval era, myths were written down by Christian scribes, who revised it considerably in order to fit the history and religion according to Christianized learning.
 Irish mythology is the best-preserved branch of Celtic mythology.

 The myths are conventionally grouped into 'cycles'.
 The Mythological Cycle consists of tales and poems about the god-like Tuatha Dé Danann, who are based on Ireland's pagan deities, and other mythical races like the Fomorians.
 Important works in the cycle are the Lebor Gabála Érenn ("Book of Invasions"), a legendary history of Ireland, the Cath Maige Tuired ("Battle of Moytura"), and the Aided Chlainne Lir ("Children of Lir").
+The heroic cycles and even the Historical Cycle (Cycle of the Kings) are also considered repositories of mythological texts.
 The Ulster Cycle consists of heroic legends relating to the Ulaid, the most important of which is the epic Táin Bó Cúailnge ("Cattle Raid of Cooley").
 The Fenian Cycle focuses on the exploits of the mythical hero Finn and his warrior band the Fianna, including the lengthy Acallam na Senórach ("Tales of the Elders").
 The Cycles of the Kings comprises legends about historical and semi-historical kings of Ireland (such as Buile Shuibhne, "The Madness of King Sweeny"), and tales about the origins of dynasties and peoples.

-There are also mythological texts that do not fit into any of the cycles; these include the echtrai tales of journeys to the Otherworld (such as The Voyage of Bran), and the Dindsenchas ("lore of places").
+There are also mythological texts that do not fit into any of the cycles; these include the echtrai tales of journeys to the Otherworld (Note: (Dillon 1948) chapter "The Adventures", pp. 101ff., Early Irish Literature apud Sienkewicz (1996)) (such as The Voyage of Bran), and the Dindsenchas ("lore of places").
 Some written materials have not survived, and many more myths were likely never written down.

 Figures

+Myles Dillon and Nora K. Chadwick classify Irish gods into four main groups.
+Group one encompasses the older gods of Gaul and Britain.
+The second group is the main focus of much of the mythology and surrounds the native Irish gods with their homes in burial mounds.
+The third group are the gods that dwell in the sea and the fourth group includes stories of the Otherworld.
+The gods that appear most often are the Dagda and Lugh.